drorlab/atom3d/examples/smp/enn/README.rst

     cd atom3d/examples/smp/enn
     python train.py --target mu --prefix smp-mu --load --datadir $LMDBDIR --format lmdb --num-epoch 50

-where LMDBDIR is the path to the subfolder data of the LMDB dataset.
+where LMDBDIR is the path to the subfolder "/data" of the split LMDB dataset.

 To see further options for training, use::